mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-07-22-technacity-portrait.md

 ---
-layout: work
+layout: media
 title: "Long walks on the beach"
-description: "PaperFaces portrait of @technacity drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of @technacity drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-technacity-twitter-lg.jpg
   thumb: paperfaces-technacity-twitter-150.jpg